0x1B05/nju_os/book_notes/content/02_virtualization_02_memory_00_basic.typ

 inefficiencies: because the process stack and heap are not too big, all of the space between the two is simply wasted.
 This type of waste is usually called internal fragmentation, as the space inside the allocated unit is not all used (i.e., is fragmented) and thus wasted.

 #tip("Tip")[
 A different solution might instead place a fixed-sized stack within the address space, just below the code region, and a growing heap below that.
 However, this limits flexibility by making recursion and deeply-nested function calls challenging, and thus is something we hope to avoid.
 ]

-Our first attempt will be a slight generalization of base and bounds known as *segmentation*
+Our first attempt will be a slight generalization of base and bounds known as *segmentation*.